 Morocco 2018

-Only three pholcid species are currently recorded from Morocco but from unublished material I knew that the country harbors a rich endemic fauna.
-Several colleagues have sent me specimens over the years, but it was never clear to me whether they should be classified as Holocnemus or as Crossopriza.
-Without molecular data the generic assignment seemed ambiguous, and no fresh material for sequencing was available.
+Only three pholcid species had previously been recorded from Morocco but from unublished material I knew that the country harbors a rich endemic fauna.
+Several colleagues had sent me specimens over the years, but for some of them it was not even clear whether they should be classified as Holocnemus or as Crossopriza (they turned out to represent a new genus, Maghreba).
+Without molecular data, the generic assignment seemed ambiguous, and no fresh material for sequencing was available.

-At first sight, Morocco is full of just one species of ubiquitous pholcid spider, namely Holocnemus caudatus.
+At first sight, Morocco is full of just one species of ubiquitous pholcid spider, namely Holocnemus reini (published in a revision of the genus, Huber 2022).
 This species thrives in a variety of conditions, often in high abundance and with the web easily seen from the distance.
 The more interesting species are much more cryptic, mainly hidden under large rocks, in caves, and in rock shelters.
-Below are some of the undescribed species I found, in the genera Artema (1), Crossopriza/Holocnemus (2-3), Micropholcus (4-5), and Pholcus (6).
+Below are some of the undescribed species I found, in the genera (Fig. 1; published in Artema (Huber 2021), Maghreba (Figs 2-3; published in Huber 2022), Micropholcus (Figs 4-5; published in Huber & Meng 2024), and Pholcus (6).